chbasani/Synapse-HandsOn-QuickStart/README.md

 (
-They can use the files in the reposiotry as needed for the demo in the links below
+They can use the files in the repository as needed for the demo in the links below

 Scripts